AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXFileType/SchemaVersion.md

 CAEXFileType.SchemaVersion Property
 ===================================
-AutomationML 2.1 APIGets and sets the SchemaVersion attribute of the CAEXFile.
+Gets and sets the SchemaVersion attribute of the CAEXFile.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)